NSW Executive & Council 2018- 2019

 Ian was in the Department of Foreign Affairs from 1967 to 2000 with postings in Asia, the Pacific, Africa and Europe.
 Policy work in Canberra included South Asia, South East Asia, the Middle East, arms control, the United Nations, and intelligence policy.
 He was Consul-General in Noumea, Ambassador to Vietnam, Director of the Foreign Affairs Victorian regional office and Deputy High Commissioner in New Zealand.
 He worked as a training consultant to a number of government departments in Canberra from 2000 to 2002.
 From 2002 to 2004 he was a member of the Refugee Review Tribunal in Sydney.
 He has been active in voluntary organisations in Sydney.
 He graduated with first-class honours in history from the University of Queensland and later obtained an M.Phil. in international relations at the London School of Economics.

 Thom Dixon works on emerging technology, innovation and international affairs with a focus on security and prosperity in the Asia-Pacific.
-He is British-Australian and completed his degrees through Macquarie University, Sydney.
-Thom is a Commissioning Editor for the Australian Outlook publication and a Non-resident WSD-Handa Fellow with the Pacific Forum CSIS conducting a research project on synthetic biology and biosecurity in East Asia.
-Thom is an Emerging Leader alumni of the 2017 EU-Australia Leadership Forum and works as the Research Engagement and Impact Coordinator for the Office of the Deputy Vice-Chancellor (Research) at Macquarie University.
+Thom is a Commissioning Editor for the Australian Outlook publication and a Research Fellow for Remi AI, an artificial intelligence company based in Australia and the US.
+He recently completed a Non-resident WSD-Handa Fellowship with the Pacific Forum, focusing on synthetic biology and Australia’s foreign policy.
+Thom is an Emerging Leader alumni of the 2017 EU-Australia Leadership Forum and is the National Research Assessments Leader at Macquarie University.
+He completed his degrees through Macquarie University, Sydney.

 Michael is the CEO of Global Management Strategic Focus Pty Ltd. The company specialises in business advice, acquisitions, divestments and business turnaround.
 He is an advisory councillor of the Australia Industry Group (AIG) and is also a mentor to many young professionals.
 In 2018, he invested in a start up company OpenLearning Pte Ltd, which offers an online learning platform for education institutions in Australia and Southeast Asia.